Wojtman/10xCookbook/.ai/recipe-preview-spread-view-implementation-plan.md

 ## 1. Overview

 The Recipe Preview Spread view presents two recipes side-by-side like an open cookbook, with a left sidebar for navigating the recipe list.
 It supports authenticated users and anonymous sessions (with an ephemeral banner and disabled actions).
 Each spread displays:
-- Left/Right preview pages: title, tags with add-tag button, description, image, and ingredients.
+- Left/Right preview pages: title, tags with add-tag button, recipe preparation description, image, and ingredients.
 - Bottom navigation: Previous/Next spread controls.
 - Left sidebar: scrollable, selectable recipe list.